-Graduates are prepared to work with young children and to create and maintain healthful and safe facilities; provide an educational component conducive to intellectual and emotional development; facilitate wholesome social interactions; give adequate custodial care; establish two-way communication with the home; cooperate with their co-workers; keep required records, and behave as a role model.
+Graduates are prepared to work with young children and to create and maintain healthful and safe facilities; provide an educational component conducive to intelfectual and emotional development; facilitate wholesome social interactions; give adequate custodial care; establish two-way communication with the home; cooperate with their co-workers; keep required records, and behave as a role model.

-Graduates of this program should be able to do the following:
+Graduates of this program are able

-- plan and implement developmentally appropriate programs for their student in coordination with the head teacher. - maintain a healthy and safe environment for their students. - work cooperatively with families and co-workers.
+- plan and implement developmentally appropriate programs for their student in coordination with the head - maintain a healthy and safe environment for their stu- - work cooperatively with families and co-workers.

 Degree Course Requirements

 BIOL101 Biological Science I 1 4

-COMG110 Effective Speaking 4 3
+COMM110 Effective Speaking 4 3

-COMP110 English Composition I ^{A,2} 3
+COMP110 English Composition I A,D,2 3

-COMP111 English Composition II 3 3
+COMP111 English Composition II D,3 3

 EDUC100 Foundations of Education 3

-EDUC105 Early Childhood Education:
+EDUC105 Early Childhood Education: Its Histo ry,

-Its History, Organization

-and Management 3
+Organization and Management 3

-EDUC115 Observing and Recording
+EDUC115 Observing and Recording the

-the Behavior of Young Children 3
+Behavior of Young Children 3

 EDUC150 Science and Math Experiences

 for Young Children 3

 EDUC170 Language Development 3

 EDUC200 Art Experiences for Young Children 3

-EDUC220 Practicum in Education 6
+EDUC220 Practicum in Education D 6

 HLTH120 Nutrition 5 3

 LITR246 Children's Literature 3

 MUSC230 Music for Early Childhood 2

 PSYC110 Introduction to Psychology 6 3

-PSYC180 Human Growth and Development 3
+PSYC180 Human Growth and Development D 3

-PSYC190 Educational Psychology 3
+PSYC190 Educational Psychology D 3

-SOCI160 Marriage and the Family
+SOCI160 Marriage and the Family 3

-Cultural Perspectives ^B 3
+Cultural Perspectives B 3

-INTG285 Integration of Knowledge ^{c,7} 3
+INTG285 Integration of Knowledge C,D,7 3

-- 63
+63

-The recommended course sequence is designed for full-time students who average 15 credit hours per semester.
+The recommended course sequence is designed for fulltime students who average 15 credit hours per semester.
 Students may need more time to complete major requirements based on placement testing.
-This additional time will entail some adjustments to the sequence
+This additional time will entail some adjustments to the sequence recommended.